-Your thawed breast milk smells terrible.
+The Problem.
+Your thawed breast milk smells gross.
 You take a sip, and spit it out in the sink.
 Has your milk spoiled while it was frozen?
 You have put so much work into building your stash!
 Will you have to throw out all the milk in the freezer?

 Lipase is an enzyme normally found in human breast milk which actually serves useful purposes.
 It helps with digestion and nutrient absorption as well as protection against certain protozoa.

 Unfortunately, lipase is also an overachiever and continues its hard work even when frozen, eventually leading to an unpleasant taste in thawed milk.

 Some mothers have an issue with this in their frozen milk and some do not.
 The good news is that most babies will drink it anyhow.

 In order to prevent this in the future, you can scald fresh milk before you freeze it which deactivates the lipase.